emilyemorehouse/cordova-plugin-rollbar/README.md

 ```

 ## Usage ##
 After device ready call the following line of code to initialize the Rollbar plugin.
-Note that the token and environment are pulled form the plugin vairables.
+Note that the token and environment are pulled form the plugin variables.

 ```
 cordova.plugins.Rollbar.init();